mlschillo/arXivClassifier/README.md

   the fastest.  **This tool allows one see how many subfields are changing over time at a glance.**
-- **Grant writers:** citation volume can vary widely over subfields, and furthermore can be the result of fads more-so than long-lasting impactful papers.
+- **Grant writers:** citation volume can vary widely over subfields, and furthermore can be the result of fads more so than long-lasting impactful papers.
 This analysis could supplement citations as a quantifiable indication that work in a certain year had major impact on the field.
 Extending this work with a **principal component analysis**, which identifies the most important words in describing a subfield, would further serve this purpose.
-- Another possible use is to help extremely indecisive authors who simply cannot decide which arXiv category to submit to; just download the model, feed it your abstract, and let the expert decide where your submission fits best.
+- **Decision making:** another possible use is to help extremely indecisive authors who simply cannot decide which arXiv category to submit to; just download the model, feed it your abstract, and let the expert decide where your submission fits best.